Deep Agents

 Query generation is fast:

-• Cold start: ~1-2 seconds (includes schema introspection)
+• Cold start: first call includes schema introspection

-• Retry attempts: Up to 3 attempts on validation errors
+• Retry attempts: up to three attempts on validation errors

 The introspection cache is invalidated when you change the version parameter: